3 Smart Credit Tips to Avoid Piling on Holiday Debt

 If you use the plastic in your wallet, pretend it’s cash.
 Only charge what you can afford to pay off by your billing statement’s due date.

-While it might be tempting to rely on the minimum payment to get by, this isn’t an effective way to pay off debt.
-In fact, the minimum payment can extend how long you pay for the holidays because it adds interest and finance charges to these expenses.
+While relying on the minimum payment to get by might be tempting, this isn’t an effective way to pay off debt.
+The minimum payment can extend how long you pay for the holidays because it adds interest and finance charges to these expenses.

-The financial experts at MoneyKey recommend following this rule with your personal line of credit, too.
-Paying off as much of your balance will free up your credit limit in case you need help in an emergency this holiday season.
+The financial experts at MoneyKey also recommend following this rule with your line of credit.
+Paying off as much of your balance will free up your credit limit if you need help in an emergency this holiday season.

 Cash into Benefits

 If you must use a credit card anyway, you might as well take advantage of all the perks that come with it.
-Many card companies offer card-linked discounts if you purchase from affiliated retailers, so you can get 10–50% off your gifts.
+Many card companies offer card-linked discounts, and if you purchase from an affiliated retailer, you can get 10–50% off your gifts.
 Don’t forget to redeem points if your card has these rewards.

 Start Saving Earlier for Next Year